DanielAngelo2024/Sistema-de-cadastro-de-alunos/README.txt

 💡 Update 2: Pointers.

-💡 Update 3: Add students using linked lists.
+💡 Update 3: Add and remove students using linked lists.